Science and business join hands for the seventh consecutive year.

 The methodology of the course is eminently internship and training involves active professionals from companies in Science as well as from the European Business and Innovation Center of Navarra (CEIN) with sessions and tutoring of work.

-This training diploma - 65 hours long - will take place on the mornings of several Saturdays throughout the academic year is offered to students of the Degrees, masters and doctorate of the area of Sciences.
-"The Diploma allows students of Sciences to be trained in the skills most in demand by companies as well as to contribute to innovation.
-It opens up the students' field of vision: beyond the scientist in a lab coat, at laboratory or in the field, there is a professional future linked to business", says Inmaculada Pascual, Vice-Dean of the School Science program.
+This 65-hour diploma will be held on several Saturday mornings throughout the academic year open to Degrees, master’s, and doctorate students area sciences.
+“The Diploma science students to develop the skills most in demand by companies and to contribute to innovation.
+It broadens students’ horizons: beyond the scientist in a lab coat, in laboratory in the field, there is a professional future linked to business, businessnotes Inmaculada Pascual, associate dean of the School of Science.

 "The aim of this Diploma is to reproduce an approach to what entrepreneurs who start up a start-up experience, obviously in a less prolonged way.
 It is important that there are initiatives that bring knowledge, science, to the market through start-ups", says Fernando Baztán, member of CEIN.